gururafiki/oracle-cloud-docker-swarm-setup/README.md

 2. https://<public_ip>:9443 - HTTPS access to Portainer
 3. http://<public_ip>:9001 - HTTP Access to MiniO
 4. mongodb://root:mongo_root_password@<public_ip>:27017/ - MongoDB connection string

+## Troubleshooting

+### Can't join worker nodes to swarm / Can't connect to endpoint
+If you for some reason want to do setup of instances manually without Ansible Playbook - you will need to clean IP tables to allow traffic to ports other than 22:
+1. Remove iptables-persistent with `sudo apt remove iptables-persistent`
+2. Delete all existing iptables rules with `sudo iptables -F`
+3. List current iptables rules with `sudo iptables -L -n -v` to make sure the previous step was successful.
+All chains should show `ACCEPT` policies.
+4. (Optional) now you can install and configure your own firewall, e.g. UFW

 ---